 Workers had won the right to paid vacation through solidarity action, and this same spirit informed how they were now to use this time.
 This was also shaped by earlier debates on what vacation actually meant.
 In Karl Marx’s time, a trip to the beach was often seen in terms of restored health, away from the dirt and smoke of the city — historian Yvonne Kapp notes how he obsessed about the benefits of trips to the seaside, “in medical as in lay opinion, a panacea second only to alcohol.”
 But what workers actually did in their time off remained a hotly contested question into the early twentieth century.

-As historian Gary Cross notes, many socialists denounced the damaging effect that factory routine had on workers’ minds, depriving them of the energy and intellectual alertness to do more than passively consume education.
+As historian Gary Cross notes, many socialists denounced the damaging effect that factory routine had on workers’ minds, depriving them of the energy and intellectual alertness to do more than passively consume entertainment.
 Criticisms of spectator sports and gambling were widespread in the labor movement; “temperance” campaigners expressed not just Christian moralism but the recognition that workers shouldn’t waste the family income on booze.
 Left-wing parties’ focus on political education, but also activities like brass bands and rambling, sought to draw workers toward more enlightened pursuits.

 Yet the Left wanted to do more than integrate the most politicized workers — especially as the far right promoted its own vision of mass leisure.
 From 1925, Italian fascism’s “After-Work” and “Balilla” organizations provided state-subsidized leisure activities, and from 1935, Nazi Germany’s “Strength Through Joy” program used state resources to lay on sporting activities and collective holidays that promoted militaristic and “national” values, cutting across class divides.
 The Popular Front thus sought to promote its own democratic vision of what leisure could be.